 “You’ll still need your reliever inhaler (usually blue) if your symptoms suddenly get worse and you need to get on top of your symptoms quickly,” says Dr Andy Whittamore.

-“A few long-acting bronchodilators can relieve symptoms quickly as they come on, for example MART or SMART inhalers, but not all of them can.
+“A certain type of long-acting bronchodilator found in MART inhalers can relieve symptoms quickly as they come on too.
+But not all long-acting bronchodilators can.
 Make sure your GP or asthma nurse explains what your long-acting bronchodilator can and can’t do.”